EfeAbul/Firm-Simulation-Genetic-Algorithms/README.md

    jupyter notebook Genetic_Algorithm.ipynb
    ```

-3. Replace `Y` and `Z` with your student ID digits for personalized parameters.
+3. Replace Y and Z with custom numeric values to adjust simulation parameters.
 4. Run all cells to simulate the firm learning behavior.

 ---